When to use Pricing Strategy

 When the run completes, a Download button appears on the run progress card, and the deck is also listed on the Generated Presentations tab and in the Runs detail view.
 The presentation is a complete strategy narrative covering:- Portfolio overview (catalog size, revenue, average price, margin band).

-- Category roles (Traffic Builders, Profit Drivers, Niche, Promo - inferred from price elasticity proxies and contribution).
+- Category roles (Traffic Drivers, Profit Drivers, Niche, Promo - inferred from price elasticity proxies and contribution).
+See Product roles.

 - Pricing pressure (where competitor or margin signals suggest the most movement is needed).